 868 MHz standard modulations (without LoRa), which are permitted to use up to 14 dBm transmitting power in Germany, have a range of approx. 50 meters in open spaces and reach just through a wall in buildings.
 On a practical level, the 868 MHz standard modulation causes reception problems even within an apartment.

 We have done tests, using the 868 MHz LoRa modulation – also at 14 dBm of transmitting power, in which the reception worked in a tall building, even over nine floors.
 Further tests that were performed in a large room, with 5000 smartphones and many additional wireless transmitting technologies, revealed that the LoRa wireless technology worked like a charm.
-A major advantage of LoRa is that, even on standard assigned 868 MHz radio channels, the LoRa modulation works flawlessly.
+An essential advantage of LoRa is that the LoRa modulation also works superimposing on standard 868 MHz radio channels.

 General thoughts on the LoRa modulation